-Also included are two measures of family cultural capital when the respondent was age 14: the number of books in the household, and whether the respondent's father ever read a newspaper.
-Since the number of books in the household is an ordinal variable with no clear metric, this variable is converted to a set of dichotomies, scored 1 for people in the category and scored 0 otherwise, with no books in the household as the omitted, or reference, category.
-Although the number of books in the household dominated a factor analysis in which several indicators of parental reading behavior were included, it has been suggested that the measure is vulnerable to the possibility that in households with relatively few books a large fraction may be school books, or books brought into the household by a child who liked to read, thus rendering the number of books dependent upon the respondent's education or literacy rather than vice versa.
-Thus a second measure is included, whether the father ever read a newspaper when the respondent was about age 14, which is unambiguously causally prior to educational attainment or literacy.
+I include two measures of family cultural capital when the respondent was age 14: the number of books in the household, and whether the respondent's father ever read a newspaper.
+Since the number of books in the household is an ordinal variable with no clear metric, I converted this variable to a set of dichotomies, scored one for people in the category and scored zero otherwise, with no books in the household as the omitted, or reference, category.
+Although the number of books in the household dominated a factor analysis in which several indicators of parental reading behavior were included, it has been suggested that the measure is vulnerable to the possibility that in households with relatively few books a large fraction may be school books, or books brought into the household by a child who liked to read, thus rendering the number of books dependent upon the respondent's education or literacy rather than vice-versa.
+I thus included a second measure, whether the father ever read a newspaper when the respondent was about age 14, which is unambiguously causally prior to educational attainment or literacy.